juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 What we know as folders in GUIs are called **directories** in command line interfaces.

-To view the files and directories in the current directory, we can use the 'ls' command.
+To view the files and directories in the current directory, we can use the **LS** command.

 ::: info